Luxembourg/Germany/France

 Evening:

-Meet your Program Leaders in the hotel lobby and take a short walk to a local Brauhaus.
-Learn about Cologne’s brewing traditions and the cultural significance of Kölsch beer while enjoying regional cuisine in a historic setting.
+We’ll meet our Group Leaders in the hotel lobby and take a short walk to a local Brauhaus, where we’ll learn from a brewing expert about Cologne’s brewing traditions and the cultural significance of Kölsch beer while enjoying regional cuisine in a historic setting.
 This shared dinner provides further insight into Rhineland social customs and daily life.
+Returning to the hotel, prepare for check-out and transfer in the morning.

 Activity Note

-Getting on/off a motorcoach; Walking over 1 mile, standing for approximately 1 hour
+Getting on/off a motorcoach; driving 71 miles, approximately 2 hours riding time.
+Walking over 1 mile, standing for approximately 1 hour.

 Breakfast: